 We aim to provide information based on life experience with addiction our writers and staff all have experience with addiction in several capacities.
 We are not doctors nor do we endorse any treatment facility listed on our site.
 We have walked the walk and hope that you may join us to change your life.
 We are also advocates of the 12 steps.
 This may not be right for everybody but it has worked for us to maintain quality sobriety after leaving treatment..

 Alcoholics Anonymous is referred to as an International Fellowship with the primary purpose of assisting alcoholics achieve sobriety.
 The fellowship was founded in 1935 by Bill Wilson and Dr. Bob Smith; through the years it has aided the recovery of millions of alcoholics and its principles and ethos have been adopted in order to facilitate the recovery of other common addictions.
-The tools used within AA are known as the Twelve Steps and the Twelve Traditions.
-The Twelve Steps that we know to be part of the AA fellowship today are part of a process of evolution, experience and learning. … Read the rest
+The tools used within AA are known as the … Read More

 Family members are frequently the ones who try to initiate treatment for substance abuse and they are also the ones who are most affected by the addict’s behavior at both an emotional and frequently financial level.
 Many of these family members have been lied to, disappointed and even stolen from by the addict and they are usually at their wits end when they try and persuade the addict to seek treatment.
-One of their frequently asked questions is how to get the addict committed to a drug rehabilitation center if they don’t want to go.
-That’s an excellent question and unfortunately the answer is not encouraging.… Read the rest
+One of their frequently asked questions is how to get the addict admitted to a treatment center if they don’t want to go.

 A new report by the Substance Abuse and Mental Health Services Administration (SAMHSA) demonstrates a significant decline in the level of current under-age alcohol consumption, as well as a drop in under-age binge drinking.
 Figures in the report show a decrease of 28.8% in 2002 down to 22.7% in 2013 among those aged between 12-20 years.
-Despite an obvious reduction in the figures, alcohol remains the most widely used and abused substance among 12-20 year olds, with 22.7% consuming alcohol compared to 16.9% using tobacco and even lower 13.6% using illicit drugs.
-A culture of binge drinking is also evident; despite a reduction from 19.3% in 2002 to 14.2% in 2013 this is alarming as by definition binge drinking is having five or more drinks on the same occasion. … Read the rest
+Despite an obvious reduction in the figures, alcohol remains the most widely used and … Read More

 One of the major concerns with drug and alcohol treatment centers is their overall effectiveness.
 Another major concern is whether or not your loved one who is suffering from an addiction will actually enter and remain in the chosen treatment facility.
-And finally, one of the other top concerns with residential substance abuse treatment programs is how much does drug rehab cost and how you are going to pay for it.
-This is a particularly concerning question in times of great economic setbacks when budgets for particular treatment centers are likely to suffer cuts or be eliminated all together and questions of insurance coverage are difficult to answer.… Read the rest
+And finally, one of the other top concerns with residential substance abuse treatment programs is how much they are going to cost and how you are going to pay for it.